Tori is a 28-year-old, three-time animal mom and DIYer living in Northern Atlanta with her boyfriend.

 The first step to getting your colorful ombre is bleaching your hair.
 In order to bleach properly, you need to know a little about how hair bleach works before you do it, or you could seriously damage your hair.

 Most hair bleach comes with two components that you have to mix together in order to make the mixture that goes on your hair: lightener and developer.
-The lightener itself is typically a powder, and then you add a liquid "developer" to the powder in measured amounts to create the mixture.
+The lightener itself is typically a powder or creme, then you add a liquid "developer" to the lightener in measured amounts to create the mixture.
 The developer comes in different volumes in order of lifting strength: 10, 20, 30, and 40.
-My preferred brand of lightener and developer is by Ion.
-It comes in a purple bottle or jar and you can get it at Sally Beauty Supply or Amazon.
+My preferred brand of lightener and developer is Ion Bright White Creme Lightener and 20 Volume Developer.

-10 is the weakest volume and will take the longest to lift your hair to lighter shades.
+Ten is the weakest volume and will take the longest to lift your hair to lighter shades.
 40 is the most powerful and works the fastest to lift your hair to a lighter shade.
-BUT using 40 developer comes with a price.
-Because it pulls color out faster, it will damage your hair much more quickly.
+But using 40 volume developer comes with a price.
+Because it pulls the color out faster, it will damage your hair much more quickly.
 My recommendation for anyone with any color of hair is to start with 20 volume.
-If your hair is really dark you could use 30 volume.
+If your hair is really dark, you could use 30 volume.

-Keep in mind that your hair does NOT need to be platinum or white before you can put the color in.
+Keep in mind that your hair does not need to be platinum or white before you can put the color in.
 You can stop lightening your hair if you are happy with the result before it gets to platinum.
 You just need to know that the darkness of your hair after lightening will affect how bright the color appears.
-The whiter your hair is, the brighter and more vibrant the color will be.
+The whiter your hair is, the brighter and more vibrant the color will be, but the more damage may be visible.
 The darker your hair is, the darker and more muted the color will be.

-When bleaching your hair, if you choose to do multiple sessions, it is best to space out the bleach sessions between 3 and 7 days to let your hair rest, making sure to condition it well in between sessions.
-If you have to bleach more than twice to lift the color out enough then you definitely need to space it out much longer, between 7 to 10 days.
+When lightening your hair, if you choose to do multiple sessions, it is best to space out the bleach sessions between 3–7 days to let your hair rest, making sure to condition it well in between sessions.
+If you have to bleach more than twice to lift the color out enough, then you definitely need to space it out much longer, between 7–10 days.

-- You will need gloves, a bowl for mixing, powder bleach, developer, plastic wrap or tin foil, and a hair color applicating brush.
+- You will need gloves, a bowl for mixing, the lightening powder or creme, developer, plastic wrap or tin foil, and a hair color applicating brush.